jackiehjm/stx-docs/doc/source/debian/kubernetes/overview-234a36ffe9fb.rst

 .. rubric:: Debian |prod| General Availability

-An upcoming release will make Debian |prod| genrally available for production deployments.
+An upcoming release will make Debian |prod| generally available for production deployments.

 This upcoming release  will run Debian Bullseye 11.3 or later with